SLQ: Bridging Modalities via Shared Latent Queries for Retrieval with Frozen MLLMs: Abstract

 \section{Abstract}

-Multimodal Large Language Models (MLLMs) exhibit strong reasoning and world knowledge, yet adapting them for retrieval remains challenging.
+Multimodal Large Language Models (MLLMs) possess intrinsic reasoning and world-knowledge capabilities, yet adapting them for dense retrieval remains challenging.
 Existing approaches rely on invasive parameter updates, such as full fine-tuning and LoRA, which may disrupt the pre-trained semantic space and impair the structured knowledge essential for reasoning.
-In this work, we argue that adapting MLLMs for retrieval should focus on \emph{eliciting} pre-trained representations rather than overwriting them.
-To this end, we propose \textbf{SLQ}, an effective and efficient framework that adapts a frozen MLLM into a retriever through a small set of \textbf{Shared Latent Queries}.
-Appended to the end of both text and image token sequences, these queries leverage the model's native causal attention to serve as global aggregation interfaces, producing compact embeddings in a unified space while keeping the backbone unchanged.
+To address this, we propose \textbf{SLQ}, a parameter-efficient tuning framework that adapts MLLMs for retrieval while keeping the backbone entirely frozen.
+SLQ introduces a small set of \textbf{Shared Latent Queries} that are appended to both text and image tokens, leveraging the model’s native causal attention to aggregate multimodal context into a unified embedding space.
 Furthermore, to better evaluate retrieval beyond superficial pattern matching, we construct \textbf{KARR-Bench}, a benchmark designed for knowledge-aware reasoning retrieval.
-Extensive experiments show that SLQ outperforms full fine-tuning and LoRA on COCO and Flickr30K, while achieving competitive performance on MMEB and yielding substantial gains on KARR-Bench.
-The results demonstrate that SLQ, which preserves pre-trained representations, provides an effective and efficient framework for adapting MLLMs to retrieval.
+Extensive experiments show that SLQ outperforms full fine-tuning and LoRA on COCO and Flickr30K, while achieving competitive performance on MMEB and yielding substantial gains on KARR-Bench, validating that preserving the pre-trained representations via non-invasive adaptation is an effective strategy for MLLM-based retrieval.
+The code is available under: https://github.com/CnFaker/SLQ.